 Unlike term life insurance, mortgage life insurance typically pays the death benefit directly to your mortgage lender.
-So, if you have a greater amount of coverage than the size of your outstanding mortgage balance at the time of your death, your family would not receive the excess payout.
+This means that if your coverage amount is higher than your outstanding mortgage balance at the time of your death, your family will not receive the excess payout.

 In addition, some mortgage protection policies will only pay a death benefit if you die from an accident, similar to accidental death insurance.
-If this is the case, your policy would pay out if you died in a car or plane crash, but not if you passed away from cancer or a heart attack.
-We wouldn’t recommend this type of coverage unless your family would be able to handle mortgage payments entirely given 2-3 months of preparation.
+If this is the case, your policy would not pay out if you pass away from natural causes like cancer or a heart attack.
+We don't recommend this type of coverage unless your family will be able to handle mortgage payments without you given 2-3 months of preparation.

-Depending on the company selling you mortgage life insurance, the policy may be tied to your home or bundled as part of the mortgage.
-If the policy is tied to your home, you would need to get a new policy if you moved later on.
-This would mean higher premiums since insurance quotes are tied to your age.
-A mortgage protection policy that’s bundled into your mortgage is even more restrictive, as you can’t choose to cancel your coverage if you don’t need it.
-For example, say you bought a policy to make sure your wife could keep your home, but you later get divorced, you would continue to pay for an unnecessary benefit.
+A mortgage protection policy that's bundled into your mortgage is even more restrictive, as you can't choose to cancel your coverage if it becomes unnecessary.
+For example, say you bought a policy to make sure your wife could keep your home, but you later get divorced.
+You would have to continue paying for an unnecessary benefit.

 Term and mortgage life insurance policies have several similarities, but term policies offer much greater flexibility in their benefits.
 Term life insurance policies are also significantly cheaper if you’re relatively healthy and a non-smoker.